Working at UBS

 Globally, UBS's benefits help employees improve their own well-being and the well-being of their families, including parents, step-parents, children, siblings, partners, and any other family members.
 We also have regional policies, programs and initiatives to help employees better manage their work and family commitments.
 Here are some examples:

-• In our major locations, primary caregivers are offered a paid leave between 20 to 30 weeks, while non-primary caregivers are offered between four to 20 weeks.
+• In our major locations, primary caregivers are entitled to a paid leave between 20 to 30 weeks, while secondary caregivers are entitled to four to 20 weeks.

 • Our enhanced adoption and maternity leave policy in the UK offers full pay for up to 26 weeks.
 We also offer enhanced "shared parental leave" for eligible parents to get more flexibility in sharing the care of their new child and to receive enhanced shared parental pay for up to 26 weeks.

-• In the US and Puerto Rico, UBS provides 20 weeks of gender-neutral paid leave to care for the birth, adoption or foster care placement of a child.
+• In the US and Puerto Rico, UBS provides 20 weeks of paid primary and secondary caregiver leave to care for the birth, adoption or foster care placement of a child.
 This gives everyone equal access to 20 weeks of parental leave and, if both partners work for UBS, they can both take up to 20 weeks of leave.

 • We have enhanced paid maternity leave to a minimum of 20 weeks across APAC locations, with some regions surpassing this in either paid or unpaid flexible options.

-• We have increased and aligned non-primary carer leave across most APAC locations to 30 days and increased flexibility for how the leave can be utilized.
+• We have increased and aligned secondary caregiver leave across most APAC locations to 30 days and increased flexibility for how the leave can be utilized.

 • UBS UK partners with Bright Horizons to pay for up to 10 sessions of backup care per year, which can be used across emergency childcare, school holiday cover and backup adult & eldercare.